cygni/cygni-competence-7-databases/redis/README.md

 docker run -v $(pwd)/redis:/usr/local/etc/redis --name redis1 --net cygni-redis -d redis redis-server /usr/local/etc/redis/redis.conf
 ```

 To update the config for that update the redis.conf and restart the container.
+I.e. change the timeout at line 79 in the config.

 ```bash
 docker restart redis1